python-telegram-bot/ptbcontrib/ptbcontrib/chat_to_link/README.md

 5.  `None` since there is no valid link and the bot doesn't have permission to create one either.

+**Warning**: This function might make up to 2 API calls to get a valid chat link.

 Please see the docstrings for more details.

 ## Requirements